visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 Overview of Output
 """"""""""""""""""

+TODO this is wrong it is missing spatial extents and rays and ray corners

 Here is a simplified representation of a Conduit tree that is output from the Query: ::